optionalg/courses-make-for-reproducible-analysis/README.md

 2017-10-16,1200
 ```

-A third directory called `results` contains a single file called `averages.csv`
+A single file in the root directory called `averages.csv`
-that records the average daily dose per patient with the duration in dates of the dosage period,
+records the average daily dose per patient with the duration in dates of the dosage period,
 e.g.:

 ```